outscale-yft/AppController/README.md

 Core module provides intelligence for AppController App.
 Core module looks for tresholds and decide with a algorythm wich action to deploy :

  * scale up : extend Customer infrastructure
  * scale down : scale down Customer App resources

+## Deploy
+Deploy module is in charge of scaling up or scaling down Customer applications to fit needed resources.

 # Community
 You want to involve yourself in an opensource project dealing with Cloud, fell free to contact me :